"When you can accept and love the impossible, all is possible"

 A catalyst that can be used in the journey is the understanding that forgiveness is most effective when it is directed Two-Ways rather than One way.
 Because we can never truly forgive someone if we do not forgive ourselves.
 I.e. if we keep being angry at ourselves for being slow, then we will never be able to truly forgive someone they are slow and vice versa.

-Realize that there is only One Self in the Deeper Mind, thus always be aware of this when you are experiencing negativities such as anger because when we experience anger we can easily fall into the illusion that the anger is being directed outwards but often when we develop higher awareness we will find that the anger is also being directed towards ourselves.
+Realize that there is only One Self in the Deeper Mind, thus always be aware of this when you are experiencing negativities such as anger because when we experience anger we can easily fall into the illusion that the anger is being directed outwards but with higher awareness we may find that the anger is also directed towards ourselves as well.

 Develop Experienced Knowledge